 The manner of taping and the location where the cable is fixed have a direct influence on the torsion of every single cable within the multiple system.
 No rotational load is allowed to occur during taping.
 The minimum clamping length (distance between the mated housing on the cable side and the cable fixation) ensures that a twist (torsion) of the cables towards each other is avoided.
-In case of all cables, the minimum distance (see table 5.2) without taping/fixation has to be complied with.
+In the case of multiple systems, the minimum distance (see table 5-1) without taping/fixation has to be complied with.

-Example: 4-pin connector system OK
+Figure 5-6 Correctly taped cable (example: 4-pin connector system)

-Example: 4-pin connector system NOK
+Figure 5-7 Incorrectly taped cables (example: 4-pin connector system)